olviko/EasyService/README.md

 Command-line Reference
 --

-A Windows service built **EasyService** provides command-line arguments which can be used to install, uninstall, start, and stop the service.
+A Windows service built with **EasyService** provides command-line arguments which can be used to install, uninstall, start, and stop the service.
 If no command is provided the service will be started as a console application.

 service.exe **[command]**